 After you've selected your crops, figure out how long it will take them to develop to transplant size.
 Then you'll know when to sow the seeds.
-For example, I transplant my fall crop of tomatoes in late July, and—since tomato seeds germinate in three to five days and require five to six weeks to mature into hefty-size seedlings—I must sow them in mid-June.
+For example, I transplant my fall crop of tomatoes in late July.
+Since tomato seeds germinate in three to five days and require five to six weeks to mature into hefty-size seedlings, I must sow them in mid-June.

 Devise your planting schedule for a 12-month period.
 Account for sowing, plant development, and harvest.
 Select vegetables that yield for long periods.
 (A friend once harvested tomatoes from the same plant for 16 months!)
 Adjust your timetable to the climate and weather conditions in your area.

 SUCCESSION PLANTING: Within the greenhouse's. cool and warm seasons, there's some flexibility about when you can sow your crops.
 Use this to your family's advantage by budgeting your planting space.
 For simplicity, let's say your greenhouse has three growing beds, all with similar light quality.
 Plant the first bed on January 1 with Burpee's Green Ice loose-leaf lettuce and Deci-Minor, a butterhead lettuce.
 Two weeks later, plant Grand Rapids Forcing looseleaf lettuce and a Dutch original buttercrunch, Ostinata, in the second bed.
 On February 1, plant the third bed with a heat-resistant loose-leaf called Oak Leaf and with All the Year Round, a slow-to-bolt English butterhead.
 You'll begin to reap the benefits of your labor at the end of February and continue to harvest through mid-May.